The Citadel: The Honor Code

-One of the core values of The Citadel is an Honor Code that mandates that all students, both cadets and non-cadets, not lie, cheat, steal or tolerate those who do.
+One of the core values of the Citadel is an Honor Code that mandates that all students, both cadets and non-cadets, not lie, cheat, steal or tolerate those who do.
 A cadet-run Honor Court investigates all alleged violations and conducts trials for cadets.
 The penalty may result in expulsion, although recommendations for leniency may be forwarded to the President of the college for consideration.
 For non-cadets, a council of faculty and students enforces the code.
 While the codes are identical for cadets and non-cadets, they are administered separately and the range of sanctions for non-cadets varies from restitution to expulsion.

 Class rings

-Both cadet and non-cadet students from The Citadel are entitled to wear the school's ring as a symbol of their accomplishments.
+Both cadet and non-cadet students from the Citadel are entitled to wear the school's ring as a symbol of their accomplishments.
 First-class cadets, veteran students, and active duty military students receive their class rings at a special ring presentation ceremony which was previously held in the college's chapel, but which now takes place in the school's field house.

+Non-cadets first attended the Citadel in the 1940s, as former cadets who resigned from the Corps of Cadets returned to finish their studies after World War II, and for decades their status in regards to wearing a class ring remained ambiguous.
+First officially approved to wear the ring in 1985, non-cadet students may purchase a ring which closely resembles the cadet ring, but with slight variations in the design design, namely by omitting the phrase "Military College of South Carolina."
+Non-cadet rings instead feature an inscription of "The Citadel."

-Non-cadet students may purchase a ring which is of the same design but does not include the phrase "Military College of South Carolina."
-Both Citadel rings are 10 karat gold with no gem stone; the design does not change with each class with the exception of the class year.
+As of 2026, both cadet and non-cadet Citadel rings are made only in 10 karat white gold with no gem stone.
+The design does not change with each class with the exception of the class year.